JWST Imaging of the Closest Globular Clusters -- III. Multiple Populations along the low-mass Main Sequence stars of NGC 6397

 {Dipartimento di Fisica e Scienze della Terra, Università di Ferrara, Via Giuseppe Saragat 1, Ferrara I-44122, Italy \and Istituto Nazionale di Astrofisica, Osservatorio Astronomico di Padova, Vicolo dell’Osservatorio 5, Padova I-35122, Italy \and Department of Physics and Astronomy, University of Notre Dame, Nieuwland Science Hall, Notre Dame, IN 46556, USA \and Department of Astronomy, Indiana University, Swain West, 727 E. 3rd Street, Bloomington, IN 47405, USA \and Dipartimento di Fisica e Astronomia "Galileo Galilei", Universit{\`a} di Padova, Vicolo dellOsservatorio 3, I-35122, Padova, Italy \and Space Telescope Science Institute, 3700 San Martin Drive, Baltimore, MD 21218, USA \and Department of Astronomy and Steward Observatory, The University of Arizona, 933 N. Cherry Avenue, Tucson, AZ 85721, USA \and Lunar and Planetary Laboratory, The University of Arizona, 1629 E. University Blvd., Tucson, AZ 85721, USA \and Astrophysics Research Institute, Liverpool John Moores University, 146 Brownlow Hill, Liverpool L3 5RF, UK \and Department of Astronomy \& Astrophysics, University of California, San Diego, La Jolla, California 92093, USA }

-\abstract {Thanks to its exceptional near-infrared photometry, {\it JWST} can effectively contribute to the discovery, characterization, and understanding of multiple stellar populations in globular clusters, especially at low masses where the {\it Hubble Space Telescope} ({\it HST}) faces limitations.
-This paper continues the efforts of the {\it JWST} GO-1979 program in exploring the faintest members of the globular cluster NGC\,6397.
-Here we show that the combination of {\it HST} and {\it JWST} data allows us to identify two groups of MS stars (MSa, the first-generation, and MSb, the second-generation group).
+\abstract {Thanks to its exceptional near-infrared photometry, JWST can effectively contribute to the discovery, characterization, and understanding of multiple stellar populations in globular clusters, especially at low masses where the Hubble Space Telescope (HST) faces limitations.
+This paper continues the efforts of the JWST GO-1979 program in exploring the faintest members of the globular cluster NGC\,6397.
+Here we show that the combination of HST and JWST data allows us to identify two groups of MS stars (MSa, the first-generation, and MSb, the second-generation group).
 We measured the ratio between the two groups and combined it with measurements from the literature focused on more central fields and more massive stars compared to our study.
-We find that the MSa and MSb stars are present in a $\approx$30-70 ratio regardless of the distance from the centre of the cluster and the mass of the stars used so far.}
+Our findings suggest that the MSa and MSb stars are present in a $\approx$30-70 ratio regardless of the distance from the centre of the cluster and the mass of the stars used so far.
+However, considering the limited areal coverage of our study, a more comprehensive spatial analysis is necessary to definitively confirm complete spatial mixing.}

 \keywords{techniques: photometric; catalogues; Hertzsprung-Russell and colour-magnitude diagrams; Population II; star clusters: individual: NGC\,6397}